Pakistan appoints new army chief as conflict with Imran Khan deepens - ExBulletin

 - Pakistan appoints new army chief as conflict with Imran Khan deepens

-- Emma Raducanu pays tribute to women’s tennis stars as she poses in Porche for a stunning shoot

-- President Alvi to meet Imran Khan after government selects new COAS

-- PM Modi to address the closing ceremony of the one-year celebrations of Lachit Barphukan’s 400th birthday in New Delhi
+- PM Modi to address Lachit Barphukan 400th anniversary closing ceremony tomorrow

-- A one-day-old baby was killed in a Russian strike on a maternity hospital in Ukraine.